jasp-stats/jaspAudit/README.md

 # JASP for Audit

 JASP for Audit is an officially supported add-on module for JASP that is designed specifically with the auditor in mind.
 The audit module helps the auditor in interpreting, explaining, and reporting the analyses and leaves a transparent audit trail.
 The Audit module provides analyses for planning, performing, evaluating, and reporting an audit sample.
-Specifically, it contains functions for calculating sample sizes, selecting the transactions according to standard audit sampling techniques, and calculating various upper limits for the misstatement from the sample or from summary statistics.
-The Bayesian analyeses allow the user to create a prior probability distribution to perform Bayesian audit sampling.
+Specifically, it contains analyses for calculating sample sizes, selecting the transactions according to standard audit sampling techniques, and calculating various upper limits for the misstatement from the sample or from summary statistics.
+The Bayesian analyses allow the user to create a prior probability distribution to perform Bayesian audit sampling.

 ## Manual